Stand for independent news. Protect public voices. Save My WBOI.

 Public radio delivers vital news, cultural programming, and life-saving emergency alerts — free to all.

-But now, this essential service is under threat, at both the state and federal level — with budget cuts totaling $200,000 (the equivalent of an entire membership drive).
+But now, this essential service is under threat after federal and state budget cuts totaling $200,000 (the equivalent of an entire membership drive).

 What's at stake?

-WBOI is facing a loss of $200,000.
-Our future depends on continued federal and state funding + community support.
+WBOI lost over $200,000 in federal and state funding.
+Our future depends on community support.
 Recent budget cuts could:

 - Eliminate original, local programming